Jury rejects Sarah Palin’s lawsuit against New York Times

 In his closing, Times attorney David Axelrod called the case “incredibly important because it’s about freedom of the press.”

-With the jury still deliberating, U.S. District Judge Jed Rakoff had informed lawyers on Monday that he would be ruling that Palin had failed to show that the Times had acted out of malice, a finding he predicted was certain to be challenged on appeal.
-He shared that news with jurors Tuesday after their verdict was read, saying he would now enter a written judgment.
+U.S. District Judge Jed Rakoff had informed lawyers on Monday with the jury outside of the courtroom that Palin had failed to show that The Times had acted out of malice.
+Rakoff had said he would wait to formally enter the judgment when the trial ends.

-“We’ve reached the same bottom line,” Rakoff said.
-“But it’s on different grounds — you decided the facts, I decided the law.”

-One of Palin’s lawyers, Kenneth Turkel, questioned Tuesday why the judge chose to announce his finding before the end of the trial, calling it “premature.”
-He also said an appeal was likely, “but we’ll have more on that down the road.”
+“This is the kind of case that inevitably goes up on appeal,” Rakoff said in an explanation from the bench.

-At trial, Bennet testified that he had botched the edit but meant no harm.
+At trial, Bennet testified that he botched the edit, but meant no harm.

 “I’ve regretted it pretty much every day since,” he said.

-He and other Times staffers testified about the great lengths taken to correct the error the morning after the piece was published.
-He also said he wanted to apologize to Palin but was prohibited by a Times policy against making personal apologies.
+He and other New York Times staffers testified about the great lengths taken to correct the error the morning after the piece was published.
+He also said he wanted to apologize to Palin, but was prohibited by a Times policy against making personal apologies.

-The defense also has asserted the editorial was predominantly about inflammatory political rhetoric and made only a passing reference to Palin’s political committee, which by law is an entity separate from her.
+The defense also has asserted the editorial was predominantly about inflammatory political rhetoric and only made a passing reference to Palin’s political committee, which by law is an entity that’s separate from her.

 “My name, my voice, my face,” she said.